 - Chop the onions and cilantro.
 Finely chop the onion, squeezing out any excess moisture.
 Add the onion to the bowl with the chicken.
 Next, chop the green chili and cilantro and add them to the same bowl.

 - Mix.
-Combine everything with your hands and refrigerate the mixture for 30 minutes.
+Combine all the ingredients with your hands and refrigerate the mixture for 30 minutes.
 This makes the mixture easier to work with when using skewers.

 - Shape and bake.
-Use a chopstick, bamboo, metal skewer, or your hands to shape the kebabs into the signature log shape and bake in a preheated oven.
+Use a chopstick, bamboo skewer, metal skewer, or your hands to shape the kebabs into the signature log shape, then bake in a preheated oven.
 I usually use a chopstick as a guide and shimmy the kebab off of it before laying it down on a parchment-lined baking sheet.

 Some Pro Tips

 - Make sure to squeeze out the moisture from the onions.
 You can use a cheesecloth or your hands to do this.
 Also, ensure all the vegetables are dry.
-Any excess moisture will lead to the kebabs breaking and falling off the skewer.
+Any excess moisture will cause the kebabs to break and fall off the skewer.

-- Onions release more moisture in the food processor, so keep that in mind.
+- Onions release more moisture when processed in a food processor, so keep that in mind.

 - If using bamboo skewers, soak them in water for at least 30 minutes to prevent them from burning in the oven.